dirtsimple/postmark/README.md

 ### Document Objects and Sync

-Many filters and actions receive `dsi\Postmark\Document` objects as a parameter.
+Many filters and actions receive `dirtsimple\Postmark\Document` objects as a parameter.
 These objects offer the following API:

 * Front-matter fields are accessible as public, writable object properties.  (e.g. `$doc->Foo` returns front-matter field `Foo`) .
 Fields that aren't valid PHP property names can be accessed using e.g. `$doc->{'Some-Field'}`.
 Missing or empty fields return null; if you want a different default when the field is missing, you can use `$doc->meta('Somename', 'default-value')`.
 * `$doc->exists()` returns truth if the document currently exists in Wordpress (as determined by looking up its `ID` as a Wordpress GUID)